eProsima/AML-IP/amlip_docs/rst/demo/workload_distribution.rst

 --------------

 This node simulates a :ref:`user_manual_nodes_computing`.
-It does not use real *AML Jobs*, but strings.
+It processes simple string tasks rather than real *AML Jobs*.
-It does not have a real *AML Engine* but instead the calculation is an *upper-case* conversion of the string received.
+Instead of using a real *AML Engine*, it performs a mock computation by converting the received string to uppercase.
 It is implemented in |cpp| using :code:`amlip_cpp` API.

 The code can be found `here <https://github.com/eProsima/AML-IP/blob/main/amlip_demo_nodes/amlip_workload_distribution_demo/computing_node_sync.cpp>`__.